 comfortable with the language of sets and calculus, including multivariable

 calculus, and be ready for abstract reasoning.
+Formally Math 234 (Calculus of several variables) is a prerequisite.
 Probability theory can seem

 very hard in the beginning, even after success in past math courses.

-The lecture notes evolve (and hopefully improve) so if you print, do not print a large number of pages at one time.
+The lecture notes may evolve during the semester so if you print, do not print a large number of pages at one time.

-Three books are on reserve in the library in case you wish to see how other authors develop the material.
+Four books are on reserve in the library for you to see how other authors develop the material.

 You can also find old 431 exams in the Math Library Course Reserves.
 But note that these exams might not necessarily be a perfect fit for this year's course.

 - A First Course in Probability, by Sheldon Ross.